-- You may drop courses through your oZONE account during this time period.
+- You may drop courses through your ONE account during this time period.

 Note on tuition charges for dropped courses: You will be required to pay tuition and fees for any course dropped after the second week of classes in Fall or Spring Semesters.

 Period II.
-Third through tenth week of Fall and Spring
+Third through twelfth week of Fall and Spring

 - You may drop courses during this time with an automatic grade of “W” on your transcript.

-- Fill out a drop slip and turn it in to the Enrollment Services office (230 Buchanan Hall).
+- Fill out a drop slip, get it signed by your academic advisor, and turn it in to the Enrollment Services office (230 Buchanan Hall).

 Period III.
-Eleventh week through end of classes in Fall and Spring.
+Thirteenth week through end of classes in Fall and Spring.

 - Deans permission is required for all drops.
 Petitions are available in College advising offices.